 DoubleTree by Hilton operates more than 600 full-service hotels in 49 countries worldwide.
 These hotels appeal to both business and leisure travelers blending practical areas with amenities such as swimming pools and gyms at numerous spots.

-Curio - A Collection
+Curio Collection by Hilton

 Curio are upscale indie properties coming in all sizes with various offerings.